sivameetsu/linux-learns/apache2-configuration.md

 `-----`

-In this section we can modify one conf file
+We can modify one conf file in this section.

 ```bash
 /etc/apache2/sites-available
 ```
-create new domain conf file or copy the 000-default.conf file
+Copy the 000-default.conf file or build a new domain conf file.

 ```bash
 sudo vim /etc/apache2/sites-available/dodo-found.conf